sympower/dt-data-load-tool/docs/website/docs/plus/features/quality/tests.md

 ## Writing tests

-When writing tests, you can use the dlt project API to request project entities and run them.
+When writing tests, you can use the data_load_tool project API to request project entities and run them.
 For example:

 ```py
 from dlt_plus.project import Project